 To get the best deal possible, Howsy recommends comparing quotes from a range of insurance providers or calling us directly.
 We offer something even better.

-One of Howsy’s products for landlords is called Howsy Protect, and gives you Rent Guaranteed.
+One of Howsy’s services for landlords is called Howsy Protect, and gives you Rent Guaranteed.
 If a renter is late paying their rent, you’ll be paid in full, regardless.
 If an eviction is necessary, we’ll cover any missed rent, as well as the legal and eviction costs.
-If this sounds interesting, why not register and out more?
+If this sounds interesting, why not register and find out more?